Article

 Hygge Festival, Grand Marais

-Hygge (the Danish ritual of embracing life’s simple pleasures) is especially meaningful in wintertime.
-This annual Hygge Festival lets you enjoy cozy surroundings, the warmth of family and friends, and fun activities such as fondue nights, cozy couple dinners, bonfires, talented musicians, dog sled tours, snowshoe hikes and much more.
+The annual Hygge Festival lets you enjoy cozy surroundings, the warmth of family and friends, and fun activities such as fondue nights, cozy couple dinners, bonfires, talented musicians, dog sled tours, and snowshoe hikes.

 Ely Winter Festival

-The 10-day Ely Winter Festival and Art Walk is a celebration of the unique culture, art, history and traditions of this north woods town adjacent to the Boundary Waters Canoe Area Wilderness.
+The 10-day Ely Winter Festival is a celebration of the unique culture, art, history and traditions of this north woods town adjacent to the Boundary Waters Canoe Area Wilderness.
 Main attractions include the snow sculpting competition and artwork on display throughout downtown.

-Polar Fest in Detroit Lakes / Paul Vincent
+Ice palace at Detroit Lakes Polar Fest / Paul Vincent

 Frostival, Moorhead